Albert Spaggiari: Bank robbery in Nice

 After Spaggiari heard that the sewers were close to the vault of the Société Générale bank in Nice, he recruited accomplices through the OAS to access the vault from the sewer system and remove its proceeds.
 The heist involved at least 20 people, 6 of whom were later arrested, and 30 tanks of acetylene.
 The men accessed the sewers and spent two months digging an 8 m tunnel from the sewer to the vault floor.
 They used rubber rafts and installed hundreds of metres of electrical cables for lighting.
 They set up picnic tables for meals and air mattresses for sleeping.

 On 16 July 1976, during the long weekend of Bastille Day, when most locals were on vacation, Spaggiari's gang broke into the vault.
 They stole an estimated 46 million francs worth of money, securities and valuables.
 It was the largest heist in the history of bank robberies to that date.

 They spent hours picking through the various safe deposit boxes.
-Before they left on 20 July they left a message on the walls of the vault: sans armes, ni haine, ni violence ("without weapons, neither hatred, nor violence").
+Before they left on 20 July they left a message on the walls of the vault: sans armes, ni haine, ni violence.